Skip to content

 Name Supported Entities Description

-Normal Magnetic Field Boundary The normal magnetic field given by: $$ \left. \mathbf{H} \times \mathbf{n} \right|_{\Gamma_0} = 0. $$
+Normal Magnetic Field Boundary Forces the magnetic field to be normal to the boundary by setting its tangential component to zero: $$ \left. \mathbf{H} \times \mathbf{n} \right|_{\Gamma_0} = 0. $$

 Tangential Magnetic Field Boundary The tangential magnetic field given by $$ \left. \mathbf{H} \times \mathbf{n} \right|_{\Gamma_0} = \mathbf{H}_\text{usr}, $$ where $\mathbf{H}_\text{usr}$ is the user-defined external magnetic field imposed on the boundary $\Gamma_0$.